 Unlike their modern counterparts, mid-century modern designs may borrow bohemian elements.
 One that is particularly common is the use of layered textures.
 This is rarely seen in modern designs.

 Final Thoughts on Modern vs Mid-Century Modern Design

-When it comes to modern vs mid-century modern, both can bring an open and uncluttered feeling to your home.
+Both modern and mid-century modern can bring an open and uncluttered feeling to your home.
 Whether you are looking for a whole room makeover or want to add a nice leather ottoman accent, make Poly & Bark your go-to source for affordable, high-quality furniture.